Everybody Must Get Stoned

 Diagnoses of depression have skyrocketed since 2013.
 New statistics released by Blue Cross Blue Shield state that diagnosis rates have risen 47 percent for millennials and 63 percent for adolescents.
 Depression is the second most impactful condition affecting Americans, putting it right behind high blood pressure.
 It’s already being predicted to become the leading cause of loss of longevity or life by the year 2030.

 Years ago in Switzerland I had a client who had been diagnosed with bipolar disorder.
 When I first met Clara, a 22 year-old university student, she told me she'd received her bipolar diagnosis and medication from her psychiatrist but hated the side-effects of the drugs.

 Me and the Mad Hatters

-When I'm not writing songs, recording, and touring, I work in the field of psychology and therapy.
 For ten years I lived in Zurich, Switzerland where I dealt with clients in both institutional psychiatric settings and private practice.
-I worked one-on-one with the most difficult, supposedly incurable folks whom the mental health profession considered "lost cases."
+I worked one-on-one with some of the most extreme cases in the population.
 In addition, I conducted and continue to do research on mental illness.
-Here's what I've discovered.
+Here's what I've learned.

-I don’t usually use music in my psychotherapy practice but I want to tell you about a client who had a strange musical experience in our session.
-Sandy, a 46 year-old receptionist, had been depressed ever since her divorce a year earlier, and despite doing her best to get on with life she couldn’t seem to break out of her sadness.
+I don’t usually use music in my practice but I want to tell you about a client who had a strange musical experience in our session.
+Sandy, a 46 year-old receptionist, told me that she’d been depressed ever since her divorce a year earlier, and despite doing her best to get on with life she couldn’t seem to break out of her sadness.
 I asked her to describe her feelings in detail and she said, “I feel lost and sad and empty but I try not to focus on it.
 It’s such a struggle.”